-rocky mountain spotted feverRocky Mountain Spotted Fever is one of many diseases that can be transmitted to both people and pets via the bite of an infected tick, and is of particular concern in our region.
-Tick populations are on the rise across the United States, and our beautiful state is no exception.
-Of the 30 plus species of ticks that make their home in Colorado, there are several that have the potential to make your pet, and you, very sick.
+rocky mountain spotted feverRocky Mountain Spotted Fever is one of many diseases that infected ticks can transmit to both people and pets, making it a significant concern in our region.
+With tick populations rising across the United States, our beautiful state is no exception.

 Rocky Mountain Spotted Fever in Dogs